You have the A level grades – well done! There are now just a few weeks to get organised for uni in September 2021.

-Of course, some students manage well with just the odd slip-up… But for your first year, it’s good to assume that this isn’t going to be easy and do some advance planning.
+Of course, many students manage well with just the odd slip-up… But for your first year, it’s good to assume that this isn’t going to be easy and do some advance planning.

 Choose the right student bank account

-A perk is only worth it if you will use it… so a railcard is worth a lot less if you are living at home and going to a local uni than if you will be travelling a long way at the start and end of each term.
+A perk is only worth it if you will use it enough A railcard helps less if you are living at home and going to a local uni.

-Getting as big an overdrafts as possible is probably sensible for most people.
+Getting as big an overdraft as possible is probably sensible for most people.

 This isn’t “free money”- even though you aren’t charged if you stay inside your student overdraft limit it will still have to be repaid when you stop being a student.
 But at least you don’t have to make any repayments while you are still at uni.

-Of course, the banks are hoping that you will get used to living in an overdraft and that you will carry on with that after uni – nicely profitable for them and really expensive for you!
+Of course, the banks want you to get used to living in an overdraft, so you will carry on with that after uni.
+Very profitable for them and really expensive for you.

-When you have chosen a bank, go to your local branch to open an account as soon after your uni place is confirmed as possible.
+When you have chosen a bank, open an account as soon after your uni place is confirmed as possible.
 Then tell the student loan company its sort code and account number by updating your details online.

-Not only will you have more fun things to do in Freshers Week than visiting a bank, this ensures you will get your student loan into your account as quickly as possible when you start your course.
+You will have more fun things to do in Freshers Week than visiting a bank.
+And this also ensures you will get your student loan into your account as quickly as possible when you start your course.

-Several banks offer you a special “student credit card” if you bank with them.
-Here’s one example:
+HSBC, NatWest and TSB offer you a special “student credit card” if have your student bank account with them.

 But credit cards make budgeting harder, not easier.